 Section 401 of the federal Clean Water Act requires that any applicant for a Federal license or permit to conduct any activity including, but not limited to, the construction or operation of facilities, which may result in any discharge into the navigable waters, shall provide the licensing or permitting agency a certification from the State in which the discharge originates that any such discharge will comply with other substantive provisions of the Clean Water Act.
 33 U.S.C. § 1341(a)(1).
-The certifying State may set forth any effluent limitations and other limitations, and monitoring requirements necessary to assure that any other appropriate requirement of State law.
+The certifying State may set forth any effluent limitations and other limitations, and monitoring requirements necessary to assure that any applicant for a Federal license or permit will comply with the Clean Water Act and with any other appropriate requirement of State law.
 33 U.S.C. § 1341(d).
 The Secretary of the Agency of Natural Resources has delegated the authority to make certification determinations to the Department of Environmental Conservation (Department).